aspose-total/Aspose.Total-Products/total/en/net/conversion/tex-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render TEX to XLTM" h2="Export TEX File to XLTM via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Using Aspose.Total for .NET, you can easily convert TEX files to XLTM within any .NET, C#, ASP.NET and VB.NET applications.
+Aspose.Total for .NET is a suite of components that provides a wide range of features for manipulating documents, spreadsheets, images, and other file formats.

+The process of converting TEX to XLTM involves two steps.
+Firstly, you need to use Aspose.PDF for .NET to export TEX to XLSX.
+Aspose.PDF for .NET is a powerful PDF manipulation API that enables developers to create, read, edit, and convert PDF documents within their .NET applications.
+It also allows you to export PDF documents to other popular file formats such as XLSX.

+Once you have exported the TEX file to XLSX, you can then use Aspose.Cells for .NET to convert XLSX to XLTM.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, read, edit, and convert spreadsheets within their .NET applications.
+It also allows you to convert spreadsheets from one format to another, such as from XLSX to XLTM.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert TEX file to XLTM within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export TEX to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLTM.
+By using Aspose.Total for .NET, you can easily convert TEX files to XLTM within any .NET, C#, ASP.NET and VB.NET applications.
+Aspose.PDF for .NET allows you to export TEX to XLSX, and Aspose.Cells for .NET allows you to convert XLSX to XLTM.
+This makes it easy to convert TEX files to XLTM within any .NET application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}